hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 Again, like previous programming exercises, the code to write is not that much, but you have to be extremely careful to avoid subtle bugs.
 And when there are bugs, it's hard and painful to debug.

-The implementation of `env_init()` is straightforward, but the iteration order is intentionally reversed so that the enviroment in the free list are the same order they are in the envs array.
+The implementation of `env_init()` is straightforward, but the iteration order is intentionally reversed so that the environment in the free list are the same order they are in the `envs` array.

 ```c
 // env_init()